jasonalcano/website/README.txt

 This website this currently in progress.

 Additionally, the website template is downloaded from HTML5 UP by @ajlkn.
+Thank you for the template.

 Details below:
 Miniport by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)